frapa/timers/README.md

 ## FAQ

-**Why should I choose `timers` instead of any other time tracking tool**
+**Why should I choose `timers` instead of any other time tracking tool?**

 3 reasons:

 - You like simple things like plain text files.
 Who ever want a database instead of those?
-- Let your colleagues think you're a genius who's always mysteriously typing into a black box.
+- Let your colleagues think you're a genius who's always mysteriously typing into a black box (the terminal).
 - You believe global warming is a threat or you're laptop has a really shitty battery.
 - Colored terminal output.
 This alone would be enough do discard any competing tool.